Chart Color Schemes

 Kurralta Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Kurralta Park has a high level of cultural diversity, with 44.4% of its population born overseas and 44.1% speaking a language other than English at home.
-Christianity is the predominant religion in Kurralta Park, making up 33.2% of people.
-Hinduism, however, is significantly overrepresented compared to the Greater Adelaide average, comprising 12.4% of the population.
+Christianity is the predominant religion in Kurralta Park, making up 33.2% of the population.
+Hinduism is notably overrepresented, comprising 12.4%, which is significantly higher than the Greater Adelaide average of 5.5%.

 Frequently Asked Questions - Diversity